 Electrical & Hardware System

 The electrical & hardware team is responsible for designing the circuits for the robot.
 This includes parts selection, PCB design using Eagle, and assembly.
 Over the 2017–2018 year, this culminated in the creation of a single PCB that contained all the circuits for the robot.
+Our current PCB projects can be found here.

 The electrical & hardware team also works on several other projects, including: